collapsed-stacks/startups/questions/5694/how-much-liability-protection-can-a-terms-of-use-on-a-website-offer.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-03-06
 - score: 1

-<p>Sorry mate... but...
+Sorry mate... but...
 Don't even consider going into business without an entity like an LLC and some sort of liability insurance.
 If a business holds you even partly responsible for any negative impact on their business, then you, your home and your credit rating will remind you for years to come.
-The legal fee's to protect your service is innocent of the accusations will hang heavy.</p>
+The legal fee's to protect your service is innocent of the accusations will hang heavy.

-<p>Speak with other small businesses, find out how they licensed themselves.</p>
+Speak with other small businesses, find out how they licensed themselves.

-<p>I'm wondering what other areas of your web service have you cut corners on? </p>
+I'm wondering what other areas of your web service have you cut corners on?

-<p>In many countries, the possibility exists whereby a clause in a contract is considered overly harsh and it could therefore either mean the clause is dropped from the contract, or that the entire contract is null and void.</p>
+In many countries, the possibility exists whereby a clause in a contract is considered overly harsh and it could therefore either mean the clause is dropped from the contract, or that the entire contract is null and void.

-<p>And data protection has minimum standards in many 1st world countries.</p>
+And data protection has minimum standards in many 1st world countries.

-<p>What about taxes?
-Despite your best efforts, the taxman will consider any error a sin and be less than patient.</p>
+What about taxes?
+Despite your best efforts, the taxman will consider any error a sin and be less than patient.

-<p>A possible solution might be to partner up with another business and give them a share of the proceeds.
-This might allow you to charge more (since you will trade on a more recognised name) so their cut might not hit your pocket so much.</p>
+A possible solution might be to partner up with another business and give them a share of the proceeds.
+This might allow you to charge more (since you will trade on a more recognised name) so their cut might not hit your pocket so much.

-<p>Best of luck!</p>
+Best of luck!

 ## Answer 5696